 Specialty or specific-use smartwatches

-Smartwatches can also have special features that are designed for a very specific purpose.
+Smartwatches can also have special features designed for a specific purpose.

 While these smartwatches can be used as smartphone-dependent devices, they can also function independently.
 You can use them as a stand-alone fitness tracking device with more robust features tailored for a particular activity.